Portraits of fear and loss

 The women are all Shiite, a group long persecuted by the Taliban.
 As urban, minority women who grew up in the past two decades they had some of the most to gain, with opportunities opening up in education and work.
 Now that the Taliban is back, they may have the most to lose.

 This story is based on the women’s personal accounts, which echo wider reporting on Taliban controls since regaining power.
 Three of the women, Sajida, K and Pahlawan, live in Kabul; Aliya, a university lecturer, was in the country’s north.
-Some spoke on the condition that their nicknames or initials are used because of fears for their safety.
+They spoke on the condition that only an initial, nickname or first name be used because of fears for their safety.

 After the Taliban took power, some women tried to push back.
 A week after the northern city of Mazar-e Sharif fell, Aliya, a 27-year-old university lecturer, felt her past life slipping away.